Skip to main content

 No PDT rule.
 Futures are regulated by the CFTC (Commodity Futures Trading Commission), not FINRA or the SEC.
 The Pattern Day Trader rule (FINRA Rule 4210) doesn't apply.
 You can day trade with a $5,000 account and take as many trades as you want.
 For traders with smaller accounts, this is the single biggest structural advantage.

 Built-in leverage.
-When you buy one ES contract, you're controlling roughly $265,000 worth of the S&P 500 (at 5,300 x $50 per point).
+When you buy one ES contract, you're controlling roughly $330,000 worth of the S&P 500 (at 6,600 x $50 per point).
 Your broker only requires a fraction of that as margin.
-But here's where most explanations stop, and where most beginners get dangerous ideas about what "margin" means.
+That's where most explanations stop, and where newer traders get dangerous ideas about what "margin" means.

 Stock margin IS a loan.
-Your broker lends you money, charges interest on it, and you owe that money back regardless of what happens to your position.
-Futures margin is a performance bond.
-You're depositing collateral with the exchange to prove you can cover potential losses.
+Your broker lends you money, charges interest, and you owe that money back regardless of your position.
+Futures margin is a performance bond: collateral deposited with the exchange to prove you can cover potential losses.
 Nobody lends you anything.
 You don't pay interest.
-You're not in debt.

 Leverage Comparison: Stocks vs Futures